thundercore/developers-portal/docs/support-center/faqs/pre-release-mainnet.md

 ThunderCore is an Ethereum Virtual Machine (EVM) compliant blockchain.
 Tokens based on the ERC-20 standard can be minted and deployed on ThunderCore.

-## Is ThunderCore planning an Initial Coin Offering (ICO)?
-ThunderCore has completed raising a round of financing via private placement with accredited and experienced blockchain investors.
-Subsequently, the project will not be conducting an ICO.

 ## What can I do with Thunder Tokens?
 Thunder Token is the native currency of an independent public blockchain, ThunderCore.
 Thunder Token can be used to build and monetize decentralized applications on the ThunderCore blockchain.
 Thunder Tokens can be used to pay for gas costs, execute transactions and underwrite smart contracts on the ThunderCore blockchain.